watertap-org/reaktoro-pse/README.md

 B. Use exact derivatives instead of numeric

 The numeric derivatives carry additional errors that reduce accuracy in estimates of dual infeasibility.
-You can check which outputs in your reaktoro block are exact or numeric by using **your_reaktor_block.display_jacobian_outputs()**.
+You can check which outputs in your Reaktoro block are exact or numeric by using **your_reaktor_block.display_jacobian_outputs()**.

 If option "A" did not work, using exact derivatives can potentially solve this issue.
 This can be accomplished by using properties with exact derivatives listed in [JacoibanRows class](https://github.com/avdudchenko/reaktoro-pse/blob/868efe883dbc26654b53a32e5a58e8b6ee2af5c7/src/reaktoro_pse/core/reaktoro_jacobian.py#L51).
-These properties can be used to write pyomo constraints that calculate the desired property.
+These properties can be used to write Pyomo constraints that calculate the desired property.
 Some properties are already supported and examples are shown of how to build them in [PyomoProperties](https://github.com/avdudchenko/reaktoro-pse/blob/868efe883dbc26654b53a32e5a58e8b6ee2af5c7/src/reaktoro_pse/core/reaktoro_outputs.py#L118) class.

 Supported PyomoProperties with exact derivatives: